bhurghundii/bhurghundii.github.io/_articles/0-its-over.md

 And that's what it's all about!

-Recruiter: It says "Proficient in React, TypeScript, Java, Elementary Grade Dance, Washing Dogs - Feel free to adjust or expand on any of these points based on your experience!" - Oh golly!
+Recruiter (off stage): It says "Proficient in React, TypeScript, Java, Elementary Grade Dance, Washing Dogs - Feel free to adjust or expand on any of these points based on your experience!" - Oh golly!
 We need him!
 What can't he do?

 # Old veteran hoofer: Bet you never did the "Kenosha," kid!
 Yeah, so?
 You never Stomped at the Savoy.